In all the years of PSD to HTML/CSS & CMS Implementations we have found ourselves entangled in some serious back & forths.

 We use one or two sliders, one or two accordions by default.
-If you, for any reason, want a particular third party script with a certain behaviour or which could be different from our standard plugins for each feature (paid or free) please indicate which plugin should we use.
-If you don't let us know beforehand that we should use a particular plugin to craft a behaviour we will use whichever we use as standard and this may not be want you wanted.
+If you, for any reason, want a particular third party script with a certain behaviour or which could be different from our standard plug-ins for each feature (paid or free) please indicate which plugin should we use.
+If you don't let us know beforehand that we should use a particular plug-in to craft a behaviour we will use whichever we use as a standard and this may not be what you wanted.
 In the spirit of economising back & forth, just let us know beforehand.
-In the case you don't include a link or reference and after we implemented a script you remind that you wanted other script this might cause additional fees to be applied to your project because of out of the original scope requests.
+In the case you don't include a link or reference and after we implemented a script you remind that you wanted other scripts this might cause additional fees to be applied to your project because of out of the original scope requests.

 Fonts used in the design

 In order to include the same fonts you used to craft your headings, paragraphs and another typographic element in your design we will need you to provide the Font Files for us to generate the proper assets to be loaded in all the browsers.
 If you are using a web font such as Google Fonts or TypeKit we will need you to provide access credentials or the link to the font that we should use.
 In the case you use TypeKit please include both "localhost" and "http://demos.pixel2html.com" (without quotes) domains as authorised and provide the script using a text file attached to the project or using a secret gist.